dfinity/portal/docs/developer-docs/integrations/t-ecdsa/index.md

 Besides the actual threshold signing protocol, chain-key ECDSA also comprises of protocols for secure, distributed key generation and periodic key resharing.
 Distributed key generation enables the nodes on a subnet to collaboratively generate keys, while periodic key resharing allows for ECDSA keys to be re-shared within the subnet.
 This makes chain-key ECDSA signatures much more powerful than any off-the-shelf threshold ECDSA protocol.

 Each canister on a subnet has control over a unique ECDSA public key and can request signatures for this public key.
-Canisters do not hold any private ECDSA keys or key shares themselves.
+Canisters do not have access to their private ECDSA keys.
+They can only request signatures.
+This is because the private key is never stored in a single place.

 Threshold ECDSA enables many important use cases: